rosettatype/legible-typography/_chapters_es/5-overview-of-research.md

 that participants (readers) can judge which layouts are better, or rather their judgements agree with the researchers' judgements.

-> Questions: Explain the difference between participants' ability to judge which layouts are more legible and their judgements agreeing with researchers'.
+> Preguntas: Explain the difference between participants' ability to judge which layouts are more legible and their judgements agreeing with researchers'.
 Why might this distinction be important?
 {: .question }